vasanthv/jsonbox/README.md

 1. The request body cannot be more than 100KB.
 2. Can't push or pull more than 1000 records at a time.
+3. There is no limit on the number of records you store in a box, but please don't abuse the API by storing large datasets of more than **5000** records.
+This is meant for small projects and that's why it is offered FREE of cost.

 ### Wrappers
+*Note: The wrappers listed here are from other sources and it is not been tested on validated by us*
 - **Python**: [https://pypi.org/project/jsonbox/](https://pypi.org/project/jsonbox/) by [@harlev](https://github.com/harlev).
 [Github](https://github.com/harlev/jsonbox-python)

 ### Contribution